bioinformatics-centre/kaiju/README.md

 along with the source code.
 If not, see <http://www.gnu.org/licenses/>.

-## Downloading and compiling Kaiju
+## Installation
+### Compiling Kaiju from source
-Kaiju can be downloaded directly from GitHub either as a [compressed archive](https://github.com/bioinformatics-centre/kaiju/archive/master.tar.gz) or using the git command line client:
+Kaiju's source code can be downloaded directly from GitHub either as a [compressed archive](https://github.com/bioinformatics-centre/kaiju/archive/master.tar.gz) or using the git command line client:
 ```